“The Village Schoolmaster” by Oliver Goldsmith

 The poet describes the village school as a small and humble place, situated beside a rough roadside fence.
 The fence is covered with bright yellow furze flowers, which are attractive but serve no practical purpose.
 The school is lively and noisy, reflecting the active learning environment created by the schoolmaster.
 Despite its simplicity, it is a place of discipline, knowledge, and respect, showing how education is valued even in rural life.

-2. How is the schoolmaster described in the poem?
+2. How is the schoolmaster described in the poem "The Village Schoolmaster" by Oliver Goldsmith?

 Answer: